avence12/awesome-blockchain/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-This repository is created and maintained by [LightBlue Chang](https://www.lightblue.asia/).
+This repository is created and maintained by [MinHsien Chang](https://www.lightblue.asia/).
 Feel free to use it at your convenience!